jstormes/HtmlGateway/README.md

 ## Usage

-  PHP is itself a templating engine.
-Rather than reinvent the wheel, I used PHP itself as the templating language and wrapped it in design patterns I liked.
-This package is that design pattern packaged in a nice composer format.
+  PHP is itself a template engine.
+Rather than reinvent the wheel, I used PHP itself as the template language and wrapped it in design patterns I liked.
+This package is my favorite design pattern packaged in a nice composer format.

-  There are two concepts in this pattern, templates and helpers.
+  There are three core concepts in this pattern, templates, helpers, and post back processing.

   A template is nothing more than an arbitrary text file wrapped in a PHP class.
 This lets us use PHP interspersed inside the text.
 Templates can be included inside templates allowing the text to be built in blocks.
 If this sounds